Raising Money for

 Film adds to understanding migraine and its effects on patients, families, social relationships.

-Endogenous Modulation and Central Sensitization in New Daily Persistent Headache (NDPH) in Children, Alyssa LeBel, MD, Boston Children’s Hospital, MA (2017 Heller Family Impact Award) (For Our Children Grant) (Cancelled)
+Endogenous Modulation and Central Sensitization in New Daily Persistent Headache (NDPH) in Children, Alyssa LeBel, MD, Boston Children’s Hospital, MA (2017 Heller Family Impact Award) (For Our Children Grant) (Canceled)

 Low-throughput Evaluation of Novel, Selective CaV2.1 Inhibitors in Animal Models of Familial Hemiplegic Migraine: Modulation of Excitatory Neurotransmission and Analysis of Potential Therapeutic Value, Jose Fernandez-Fernandez, PhD, Pompeu Fabra University, Barcelona, Spain